 Carrier Oil Recommendations for Low Porosity Hair

-- Choose lightweight oils: Argan, grapeseed, and jojoba oils are good starting points.
+- Choose lightweight oils: Argan oil and grape seed oil are good starting points for low porosity hair.

-- Use small amounts: Too much oil can make low porosity hair feel coated.
+- Avoid over-layering: Too many products at once can make low porosity hair feel coated.

 How to Use Carrier Oils for Low Porosity Hair